oscaram007/webforge/README.md

 ![Well Documented](https://img.shields.io/badge/Well-Documented-5b9cf6?style=flat-square&logo=gitbook&logoColor=white)
 ![Team Ready](https://img.shields.io/badge/Team-Ready-7c6af7?style=flat-square&logo=github&logoColor=white)

-Code that works but cannot be understood by anyone else has a serious problem: it cannot be maintained, improved, or safely changed without risk of breaking it.
+Code that works but cannot be understood by anyone else has serious problems.
+It cannot be maintained, improved, or safely changed without the risk of breaking it.

 Good code reads almost like plain English.
 When something unusual is happening for a non-obvious reason, there is a note explaining *why*, not just *what*.